 Atkins consist of four stages.
 Very small amounts of carbohydrates are allowed (20 g) in the first stage which is termed induction.
 This usually leads to rapid weight loss.
-In he next steps carbohydrates are added in specific increments until you find the level of carbohydrate consumption at which you can continue to loose weight gradually.
+In the next steps, carbohydrates are added in specific increments until you find the level of carbohydrate consumption at which you can continue to loose weight gradually.
 You stay at that level of carbohydrate consumption until you are within a few pounds of your goal, then you can move into the last phase which is considered to be a lifetime maintenance plan.

-The Atkins diet was first introduced in 1972 when Dr Robert Atkins published his first book, “Dr Atkins Diet Revolution”.
-Dr Atkins was an American physician and cardiologist born in Columbus, Ohio in 1930.
+The Atkins diet was first introduced in 1972 when Dr. Robert Atkins published his first book, “Dr. Atkins Diet Revolution”.
+Robert Atkins was an American physician and cardiologist born in Columbus, Ohio in 1930.
 Atkins was very interested in nutrition and lifestyle measures to fight obesity.
 His initial methods were based on the research of another US scientist, Dr. Edgar S Gordon from Madison, Wisconsin.
 On October 5, 1963, Gordon and coworkers published an article in JAMA (Journal of the American Medical Association) called “A New Concept in the Treatment of Obesity”.
 Atkins became interested in their methods and tried them on himself with good results.
-Although his book, “Dr Atkins Diet Revolution, sold millions of copies his methods were strongly criticized by many colleagues and nutrition experts, some actually thought him quite mad.
+Although his book, “Dr. Atkins Diet Revolution, sold millions of copies his methods were strongly criticized by many colleagues and nutrition experts, some actually thought him quite mad.
 His methods severely contradicted mainstream nutritional recommendations.
 Increased consumption of fat was thought to be not only undesirable but dangerous.

 Atkins explained that insulin causes the body to store fat, that some people are metabolically primed to put out more insulin than others in response to the same foods, that sugar and carbohydrates were the prime offenders when it came to raising insulin and that elevated levels of this hormone invariably resulted in increased body fat.
-He argued that it is not fat in the diet per se that makes you fat, but rather sugar-even more precisely, fat in combination with sugar.
+He argued that it is not fat in the diet per se that makes you fat, but rather sugar; more precisely, fat in combination with sugar.
 Atkins took serious issue with the idea that fat causes heart disease and claimed that his diet would actually improve blood lipid profile measurements, thus affecting this particular risk factor for heart disease in a positive way.

 Atkins spoke in positive terms about a condition called “ketosis” and considered it a metabolic advantage.
 When carbohydrates are not consumed, glucose is released from glycogen stores, primarily in the liver.
-However, glycogen stores are limited and the body has to start using fatty acids for fuel, thus burning fat.
+However, glycogen stores are limited, and the body has to start using fatty acids for fuel, thus burning fat.

 Ketones are byproducts from the breakdown of fatty acids.
 Fatty acids are however not available for the brain and central nervous system which is why these tissues have to use ketones for fuel.
 For Atkins, being in ketosis was the secret to unlocking your fat stores and burning fat for fuel.
 Ketosis was the desired goal of the induction phase.
-Being in ketosis was the prove that you were throwing the fat stores in the metabolic oven, using your fat, instead of sugar, for energy.
+Being in ketosis was the proof that you were throwing the fat stores in the metabolic oven, using your fat, instead of sugar, for energy.
 The problem was that mainstream medicine considered ketosis to be highly undesirable and that it should be avoided at all times.

 The Four Stages

-For the last 40 years the Atkins concept has met severe criticism by the medical community.
-These concepts have challenged main stream medicine and evoked many negative responses by physicians and other experts in the field of diet and nutrition.
-Much of the criticism however, has been aimed at the first stage of the Atkins diet, which may not be fair as this stage usually only lasts for two weeks.
+For the last 40 years, the Atkins concept has met severe criticism by the medical community.
+These concepts have challenged mainstream medicine and evoked many negative responses by physicians and other experts in the field of diet and nutrition.
+Much of the criticism, however, has been aimed at the first stage of the Atkins diet, which may not be fair as this stage usually only lasts for two weeks.
 This stage is characterized by almost no carbohydrates but relatively high amounts of protein and fat.
 Many experts consider this to be undesirable if not dangerous.
-In this stage you are not allowed to eat rice, potatoes, cereals, starch, pasta, bread, fruit or milk products other than cream or cheese.
-However, during the later stages carbohydrates are increased and the diet is modified according to individual needs.
+In this stage, you are not allowed to eat rice, potatoes, cereals, starch, pasta, bread, fruit or milk products other than cream or cheese.
+However, during the later stages carbohydrates are increased, and the diet is modified according to individual needs.

 Does saturated fat increase the risk for heart disease?